-Back in November, Cardplayer Lifestyle reported, to the delight of the online poker world, that Full Tilt Poker had found a buyer.
-Turns out, after months of negotiations, the Bernard Tapie Group couldn’t finalize a deal with the Department of Justice.
+Back in November, Cardplayer Lifestyle reported, to the delight of the online poker world, that Full Tilt Poker had finally found a buyer.
+It turns out that, after months of negotiations, the Bernard Tapie Group couldn’t finalize a deal with the Department of Justice.
 Just a few short hours ago they released a formal statement, indicating that talks had broken down.
-In a move that’s sending shock waves through the industry, it appears as though PokerStars has made a move to purchase their one-time rival.
+Now, in a move that’s sending shock waves through the industry, it appears as though PokerStars has made a move to purchase their one-time rival.

 What Are the Terms of the Deal?

 While PokerStars was the sole online poker operator to survive Black Friday, as well as the only such institution to pay back their players, they’ve officially remained in settlement negotiations with the Department of Justice.
 All indicators are that in light of the breaking Full Tilt Poker news, PokerStars is in the unique position of being able to essentially “buy their way” into a final settlement with the DOJ, which has maintained that their primary aim is to have player monies refunded.
 As of the publication of this article, though no official news has been released yet regarding a settlement being reached, reports are coming out (from reputable names like Shaun Deeb on the 2+2 forums) that PokerStars would be offering a total of $750 million in the takeover bid, as follows:

 - $330 million would be dedicated towards paying back all Full Tilt Poker players worldwide

 - Isai Scheinberg (founder of PokerStars and the #1 Jew in poker) would step down as head of the company

 - The remaining money would be paid to the Department of Justice to settle the case once and for all